 When someone visits the Mission for the first time, they undergo an assessment with one of our Crisis Care & Community Service (Crisis Care) team members.
-This helps to identify the core issues which have led someone to seek our help.
+This assessment helps to identify the core issues which have led someone to seek our support.

 The Crisis Care team provide emergency food support to individuals and families in crisis, as well as assisting with assessments for agencies such as the Ministry of Social Development and WINZ.
 They also offer internal referrals and provide external referrals to other appropriate service providers, such as budgeting services.

 “When we arrived at the Mission, we had nothing – no food, no clothes or anywhere to stay.
 The people at the Mission found clothes for the kids, nappies for the baby and found us a place to stay for the weekend.” – Crisis Care & Community Services client

 When an individual or family is unable to access food, they can come to Crisis Care for emergency food support.
 The Mission’s food parcels are designed to feed a family or individual for 4 days to get them through an immediate crisis.
 Food parcels are made up of simple items that families can make into filling meals, along with essential toiletry items.

 Clients are asked to provide the following information when requesting food assistance:

 - A decline letter from WINZ showing that no special need grant is available.

 - A bank statement with at least the last 10 transactions listed.

 The Auckland City Mission distributed 15,879 emergency food parcels in the last financial year (from July 2017 to June 2018).